tldr-pages/tldr/pages/common/nmap.md

 `nmap -O {{ip_or_hostname}}`

-- To scan the Network for devices (including routers) and get info on their operating system:
+- Scan a block of IP addresses, and additionally attempt to guess the operating system on any hosts found:

 `sudo nmap -sS -O 192.168.1.0/24`